Technology and Media Production

 Desktop and laptop computers provided by Eastman Computing Services come equipped with a standard set of licensed software.
 Any additional commercial software must be purchased by individual departments.

 Please make hardware requests as early in the year as possible via email.
 The Eastman Computing department has standardized on a five-year replacement cycle for faculty and staff computers.
-We have made an effort to provide networked printers to workgroups throughout the school and each faculty office is equipped with either a color inkjet or black & white laser printer.

 The School recognizes that the computer is not only a tool for work but also a tool for personal and professional development and a tool for communications.
 It is assumed that all employees will use their time and resources in a reasonable and professional manner and this assumption extends to the use of the computers.
 For staff, managers are primarily responsible for determining what constitutes “reasonable and professional” for a position.
 ECS staff are not concerned with the use of software they are asked to install, only with its affect on computer security and stability, and will not typically ask for a manager’s approval before installing a program.
 Faculty are naturally expected to be more mindful of their own conduct but ECS staff concern for security and stability do not differ when it comes to faculty operated computers.